brycie-boy/The_Cosmos/In the Buddha’s Words An Anthology of Discourses From the Pali Canon Chapter IX. SHINING THE LIGHT OF WISDOM.md

 - Highlight(pink) - Location 5391
 these elements can be viewed: as impermanent and conditioned; from the triple standpoint of gratification, danger, and escape; and by way of the four-truth pattern.

+- Highlight(pink) - Location 6082
+(c) The Six Elements

 - Highlight(pink) - Location 5392
 The six elements include the four physical elements, the space element, and the element of consciousness.

+- Highlight(pink) - Location 6084
+There are these six elements: the earth element, the water element, the fire element, the air element, the space element, and the consciousness element.
+(from Majjhima Nikaya 140: Dhātuvibhaṅga Sutta; III 240–43)

 - Highlight(pink) - Location 5393
 how to contemplate the six elements in relation to the physical body, the external world, and conscious experience.

+- Highlight(pink) - Location 6085
+The earth element may be either internal or external.
+What is the internal earth element?
+Whatever internally, belonging to oneself, is solid, solidified, and clung-to, that is, head-hairs, body-hairs, nails, teeth, skin, flesh, sinews, bones, bone-marrow, kidneys, heart, liver, diaphragm, spleen, lungs, intestines, mesentery, stomach, feces, or whatever else internally, belonging to oneself, is solid, solidified, and clung-to: this is called the internal earth element ...
+Now both the internal earth element and the external earth element are simply earth element.
+And that should be seen as it really is with correct wisdom thus: ‘This is not mine, this I am not, this is not my self.’
+(from Majjhima Nikaya 140: Dhātuvibhaṅga Sutta; III 240–43)

+- Highlight(pink) - Location 6092
+Whatever internally, belonging to oneself, is water, watery, and clung-to, that is, bile, phlegm, pus, blood, sweat, fat, tears, grease, spittle, snot, oil-of-the-joints, urine, or whatever else internally, belonging to oneself, is water, watery, and clung-to: this is called the internal water element ...
+Now both the internal water element and the external water element are simply water element.
+And that should be seen as it really is with correct wisdom thus: ‘This is not mine, this I am not, this is not my self.’
+(from Majjhima Nikaya 140: Dhātuvibhaṅga Sutta; III 240–43)

+- Highlight(pink) - Location 6097
+The fire element may be either internal or external.
+What is the internal fire element?
+Whatever internally, belonging to oneself, is fire, fiery, and clung-to, that is, that by which one is warmed, ages, and is consumed, and that by which what is eaten, drunk, consumed, and tasted gets completely digested, or whatever else internally, belonging to oneself, is fire, fiery, and clung-to: this is called the internal fire element ...
+Now both the internal fire element and the external fire element are simply fire element.
+And that should be seen as it really is with correct wisdom thus: ‘This is not mine, this I am not, this is not my self.’
+(from Majjhima Nikaya 140: Dhātuvibhaṅga Sutta; III 240–43)

+- Highlight(pink) - Location 6103
+The air element may be either internal or external.
+What is the internal air element?
+Whatever internally, belonging to oneself, is air, airy, and clung-to, that is, up-going winds, down-going winds, winds in the belly, winds in the bowels, winds that course through the limbs, in-breath and out-breath, or whatever else internally, belonging to oneself, is air, airy, and clung-to: this is called the internal air element ...
+Now both the internal air element and the external air element are simply air element.
+And that should be seen as it really is with correct wisdom thus: ‘This is not mine, this I am not, this is not my self.’
+(from Majjhima Nikaya 140: Dhātuvibhaṅga Sutta; III 240–43)

+Highlight(pink) - Location 6109
+The space element may be either internal or external.
+What is the internal space element?
+Whatever internally, belonging to oneself, is space, spatial, and clung-to, that is, the holes of the ears, the nostrils, the door of the mouth, and that [aperture] whereby what is eaten, drunk, consumed, and tasted gets swallowed, and where it collects, and whereby it is excreted from below, or whatever else internally, belonging to oneself, is space, spatial, and clung-to: this is called the internal space element ...
+Now both the internal space element and the external space element are simply space element.
+And that should be seen as it really is with correct wisdom thus: ‘This is not mine, this I am not, this is not my self.’
+(from Majjhima Nikaya 140: Dhātuvibhaṅga Sutta; III 240–43)

 ___